 It’s no secret that some solar panels are more expensive than others.
 Some brands are well-known and have gained customers’ trust over the years.
 For this reason, they tend to ride on their good name and popularity when setting up their prices.

-While most of them have quality products, other smaller and less-known brands are producing just as good products.
-For instance, popular brands like LG, Panasonic, and SunPower are significantly cheaper than brands like Jackery solar panels.
+While most have quality products, other smaller and less-known brands produce just as good products.
+For instance, popular brands like LG, Panasonic, and SunPower are significantly cheaper than Jackery solar panels.

-Therefore, before making your purchase decision, ensure you consider quality and benefits more.
+Therefore, before making your purchase decision, consider quality and benefits more.
 The brand name should come after.

 Does Home Size Determine Solar System Prices?